Key takeaways

 - High-value financial instruments and securities

-Hard to prove in court
+Hard to prove in court — and regulators are paying attention

-The /s/ notation doesn’t include any proof of who typed it or when it was added.
+The /s/ notation doesn't include any proof of who typed it or when it was added.
 Anyone with access to the file could insert /s/ Jane Doe and claim authorship.
+This lack of identity verification or tamper resistance is the biggest risk.
+If a signature is ever disputed, you must rely on contextual evidence — emails, timestamps, and testimony — which are often insufficient on their own.

 An e-signature tool like Docupilot keeps the familiar /s/ format but surrounds it with a verified, compliant signing process.
-Instead of typing the notation directly into your document, you add it through Docupilot, which automatically records who signed, when, and under what authorization.
+Instead of typing the notation directly into your document, you route it through Docupilot, which automatically records who signed, when, and under what authorization.
 The result: the same simplicity, but with full traceability and legal assurance.

 How it works

-- Timestamped records: Every signature action is logged with a precise timestamp, ensuring that the order of execution is provable
+- Timestamped records: Every signature action is logged with a precise timestamp, ensuring that the order of execution is provable and the record is complete.

-- Audit trail: Docupilot generates a permanent audit report for every signed file, documenting who signed, when, and from where
+- Audit trail: Docupilot generates a permanent audit report for every signed file, documenting who signed, when, and from where — the kind of record that satisfies PCAOB, HIPAA, and FDA 21 CFR Part 11 requirements.

-- Document integrity: Once completed, documents are sealed and stored in a tamper-evident format, protecting against unauthorized changes
+- Document integrity: Once completed, documents are sealed and stored in a tamper-evident format, protecting against unauthorized changes after execution.

 The /s/ signature as a bridge, not a replacement